RaVeR76/The-Kicks-Fix/testing.md

 - Try to register with the same existing username
 - Try to Register with a wrong email address, by leaving out the @ or using a comma instead of a dot
 - Chaeck that an ALert Message appears after registration has been successful to say an email has been sent to the email address used at registration
-- Check that the confirmation email has a link to confimr registration and that when he link is clicked ... the user is directed to The Kicks Fix confirmation page
+- Check that the confirmation email has a link to confirm registration and that when he link is clicked ... the user is directed to The Kicks Fix confirmation page
 - Check that when the user confirms their email on The Kicks Fix confirmation page that they are navigated to the login page

 #### **Results**
  All tests passed that were tried above.
 When errors where input, Allauth displayed an error message stipulating what the issue was like *Password too common* or you need to use 8 characters for the passord.
 I tired everything to get passed Allauth but Allauth says NO .... well, without properly registering for The Kicks Fix.
-I did add a few wee changes to the email confirmation message as it needed a little touch up in areas, once I read it through but apart from that everything else was excellent
+I did add a few wee changes to the email confirmation message as it needed a little touch up in areas, once I read it through but apart from that everything else was excellent.

-### **Verdict**
+#### **Verdict**
 Tests passed, works as expected, no bugs were found during the testing.
 Functionality covered.